Improving Fairness and Mitigating MADness in Generative Models: Introduction

 \subsection{Model Autophagy Disorder (MADness)}

-Recent work has shown that models trained on their own output, a process called a self-consuming loop, progressively decrease in quality (precision) and diversity (recall) \cite{madcow}.
-Researchers call this phenomenon ``going mad'' or simply ``mad cow,'' after bovine spongiform encephalopathy (BSE), the medical term for mad cow disease\footnote{Bovine spongiform encephalopathy (BSE) is a neurological disorder believed to be transmitted by cattle eating the remains of \emph{other} (infected) cattle \cite{madcow_disease}.}.
-This phenomenon has become a growing concern for the machine learning community due to the availability and ubiquity of synthetic data \cite{synthetic_data_book}.
-It often occurs with large language models (LLMs) such as ChatGPT: LLMs trained on their own output suffer in diversity, eventually collapsing to a single point \cite{llm_self_consuming}.
-Furthermore, LLMs such as ChatGPT are trained on a massive corpus of text, often collected from the internet \cite{chatgpt_training}.
+Recent work has shown that models trained on their own output, a process called a self-consuming loop, progressively decrease in quality (precision) and diversity (recall) \citep{madcow}.
+Researchers call this phenomenon ``going mad'' or simply ``mad cow,'' after bovine spongiform encephalopathy (BSE), the medical term for mad cow disease\footnote{Bovine spongiform encephalopathy (BSE) is a neurological disorder believed to be transmitted by cattle eating the remains of \emph{other} (infected) cattle \citep{madcow_disease}.}.
+This phenomenon has become a growing concern for the machine learning community due to the availability and ubiquity of synthetic data \citep{synthetic_data_book}.
+It often occurs with large language models (LLMs) such as ChatGPT: LLMs trained on their own output suffer in diversity, eventually collapsing to a single point \citep{llm_self_consuming}.

 Given the popularity and availability of these models, it is almost inevitable that future LLMs will be trained on a corpus containing at least some (if not much) synthetic data, implying that future versions of ChatGPT and similar LLMs may be subject to diversity collapse.
 We show that the presence of estimator bias worsens this phenomenon, and we propose a method of removing this bias for deep generative models in Section \ref{sec:implementing_h_with_hypernets}, effectively slowing down this collapse.
+Biased maximum likelihood estimates of distribution parameters also exhibit MADness, which is shown for several popular distributions in Figure \ref{fig:madcow_grid_fig}.